davmac314/dasynq/extra/heaptest/README.md

 out the nary_heap in the "cyclic fill/dequeue" test.
 It is beaten in nearly all tests by the the D-ary heap, however, and in most by the nary_heap.

-Against expectations, the btree_queue performs quite well, coming first or second in 4 out of 5 tests.
+Against expectations, the btree_queue performs reasonably well in several tests.
 Its "flat priority" performance clearly outperforms the heap-based queues (probably because it essentially degenerates to a linked- list for this usage pattern, which is quite efficient).
-However, its "random remove" time is somewhat high and it is handily beaten by the D-ary heap in the important "random fill/dequeue" test.
+However, its "random remove" time is very high and it is handily beaten by the D-ary heap in the important "random fill/dequeue" test.

 For unstable heaps, the results are as follows: